thudfactor/thudfactor/src/posts/2023/06/image-of-a-cat/index.md

 {% image "cat.jpeg" "Cato, an orange and white cat, looking at the camera and loudly meowing." %}

-It’s hard to believe, but the earliest version of the Web did not include a way to post an image — like I just did above.
+It’s hard to believe, but the earliest version of the Web did not include a way to post an image.
 In fact, the original suggestion from [Marc Andreessen](https://en.wikipedia.org/wiki/Marc_Andreessen)) met with a lot of opposition.

 > Some worried that arbitrary tags opened the floodgates, and it wouldn’t be long before we had an element for every media type, like an aud tag for audio (or a video tag maybe?
 That would be just too much)…
 >